 Minipools are the matchmaking service at the heart of the Rocket Pool network.
 Whenever a node operator deposits ether into Rocket Pool, they create a minipool.
-This minipool contains the node operator’s ether, and accepts another 16 ETH of user deposits.
-As users deposit into Rocket Pool, their deposits move through a queue until they are randomly assigned to one or more minipools.
-Users are also matched based on how long they agree to stake for, as everyone needs to withdraw together.
+This minipool contains the node operator’s ether, and accepts 16 user-deposited ETH.

-Minipools keep a strict record of all the funds deposited into them, and what has been withdrawn back out.
-This includes the node operator’s deposit, and the deposits of any users assigned to it.
-This way, the minipool knows how much to give back to everyone once it has finished staking.
+Minipools keep a strict record of all the funds deposited into them, and what has been withdrawn.
+This includes the node operator’s ETH balance, and the user-deposited ETH balance.
+This way, the minipool knows how much to give back to each party once it has finished staking.
 They also record a lot of other information about the node which created them, their staking status, and more.

 Once a minipool contains 32 ETH, it is ready to begin staking.
 The Rocket Pool smart node software will check for these minipools at set intervals, and progress them to staking.
 A validator keypair will be generated for each minipool, and then a transaction will be sent to forward its balance to the Eth 2.0 Validator Registration Contract.
 The deposit is sent to the VRC along with the validator key generated by the smartnode, and Rocket Pool’s network-wide withdrawal credentials.
 This puts the node in charge of validation duties for the minipool, and Rocket Pool in charge of handling its withdrawal.